ethersphere/swarm-guide/contents/configuration.rst

    "n/a","--wsport value","n/a","8546","WS-RPC server listening port"
-   "n/a","--wsapi value","n/a","n/a","API's offered over the WS-RPC interface" "n/a","--wsorigins value","n/a","n/a","Origins from which to accept websockets requests" "n/a","n/a","SWARM_AUTO_DEFAULTPATH","false","Toggle automatic manifest default path on recursive uploads (looks for index.html)"
+   "n/a","--wsapi value","n/a","n/a","API's offered over the WS-RPC interface" "n/a","--wsorigins value","n/a","n/a","Origins from which to accept websockets requests"